 Do I Need a Pelvic Exam if I Had the HPV Vaccine?

-You might need to get a pelvic exam.
-It depends on your age, whether you've ever had sex, and if you're having any symptoms like belly pain, abnormal discharge, or period problems.
+You might need to get a pelvic exam, but it depends on how old you are and if you're having problems.
+Girls don't usually get their first pelvic exam until they are in their twenties, unless they're having problems like lower belly pain, abnormal discharge, or period trouble.

-Reviewed by: Larissa Hirsch, MD
+Reviewed by: Elana Pearl Ben Joseph, MD

-Date reviewed: March 2011
+Date reviewed: September 2013

 *Names have been changed to protect user privacy.